TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 Should Not Be Used For
 ----------------------

 * While you *can* put functions and classes into the script, it is a really bad practice because such classes and functions would *always* be loaded.
 It is better to have them included only as needed.
-* TYPO3 Core XCLASS array assignments :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['Objects']` or :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']` options for class loader, package manager, cache manager, configuration manager, log manager, time zone, memory limit, locales, stream wrapper and error handler.
+* Registering :ref:`hooks or signals <hooks-concept>`, :ref:`XCLASSes
+  <xclasses>` or any simple array assignments to
+  :php:`$GLOBALS['TYPO3_CONF_VARS']` options will not work for the following:

+ * class loader
+ * package manager
+ * cache manager
+ * configuration manager
+ * log manager
+ * time zone
+ * memory limit
+ * locales
+ * stream wrapper
+ * error handler

  This would not work because the extension files :file:`ext_localconf.php` are included (:php:`loadTypo3LoadedExtAndExtLocalconf`) after the creation of the mentioned objects in the Bootstrap class.

 Should Be Used For
 ------------------